-- Oil.
-Underlying oil sales volumes decreased 54% from 2020 to 2021 primarily because of natural production decline and the reversal of oil sales volumes by the oil purchaser of the North Cowden Unit in fourth quarter 2021.
-These oil sales were subsequently paid by the operator in first quarter 2022. - Gas.
-Underlying gas sales volumes decreased 24% from 2020 to 2021 primarily because of natural production decline and timing of cash receipts.
+Oil.
+Underlying oil sales volumes increased 156 percent from 2021 to 2022 primarily because of receipt of oil sales volumes by the operator of the North Cowden Unit that had been reversed by the oil purchaser in fourth quarter 2021, partially offset by natural production decline.

+Gas.
+Underlying gas sales volumes increased 47 percent from 2021 to 2022 primarily because of timing of cash receipts, partially offset by natural production decline.

-The estimated rate of natural production decline on the underlying oil and gas properties is approximately 6% to 8% a year.
+The estimated rate of natural production decline on the underlying oil and gas properties is approximately 6 to 8 percent a year.